SciADV-Community/Okabot/README.md

 This bot was inspired by several incorrect spellings popularized by groups like CrunchyRoll and HorribleSubs.

-It posts a quick corrections in a typical humorous Okabe style.
+It posts a quick corrections with typical humorous Okabe style.

 Phrases corrected include: